 UPDATE: The data below was recorded in February 2017.
-In April 2020 I received an email from Slidejoy saying they’ll no longer be operating in my region (United Kingdom) as well as some other regions.
+In April 2020 Slidejoy sent a mass email saying they’ll no longer be operating in my region (United Kingdom) as well as some other regions.
 For that reason I’m no longer earning any money from them and have uninstalled the app from my smartphone.

 The latest test I decided to do was for an app called Slidejoy.
 At the time of writing it’s only available on Android devices.
 Here I will review my experience and share with you how much money I’ve earned.

 To start earning your own money from Slidejoy download the app via the Google Play Store.
 Be sure to pick ‘normal’ mode unless you want to donate your earnings to charity.

 What is Slidejoy?

 It’s a very simple app to use and is free to download.
 Once installed you activate it and then on your lock screen it will sometimes show static adverts, they don’t have any sound.
 To give you an idea, here’s a screenshot of how it looks on my Samsung.
 To enter your phone as normal you simply swipe to the right.

 There are other extra options to make money inside of the app, such as doing surveys, but I’m not interested in doing those.
 I’ve not even tried them so I can’t comment on that aspect of the app.
 Once you’ve earned at least $2 you can cash out via Paypal or gift cards.